 Short description

 Use NGINX to configure an Amazon Elastic Compute Cloud (Amazon EC2) instance as a proxy server.
-The proxy server then forwards browser requests to Amazon Cognito and OpenSearch Dashboards.
+The proxy server then forwards browser requests to Cognito and OpenSearch Dashboards.

 Resolution